enzbus/pyspqr/README.rst

 We publish compiled wheels in PyPI, `see here <https://pypi.org/project/pyspqr/#files>`__.
 Wheels ship bundled with the latest version of SuiteSparse which we compile ourselves in CI/CD.
-They are linked to openBLAS.
-OpenMP is enabled on Linux builds and OSX arm 10.14 or greater (the other build, 10.10 or greater, does not have openMP).
+They are linked to openBLAS on Linux and Windows and Accelerate on OSX.
+OpenMP is enabled on Linux builds and OSX aarch64 10.14 or greater (the other build, 10.10 or greater, does not have openMP).

 All our packaging code is standard setuptools, with minimal tweaks (we use ``pkg-config``), so you should be able to compile locally using our source